You had me at “brunch”…

 Must order: Dutch Baby Pancake

 Many Indianapolis locals are familiar with this Mass Ave restaurant’s dinner menu, but their brunch offers a whole new slate of contemporary, locally-sourced dishes.
 There, you’ll find classic breakfast options made with high-quality ingredients and a unique, modern twist that sets Mesh apart from your average diner.
 The brunch menu includes lots of creative starters to get you ready for the most important meal of the day.
-Can you say crab hash browns?
+Can you say chorizo omelette?
 They also have weekend brunch cocktail deals because it’s never too early for a mimosa.

 Must order: Housemade Biscuit Platter

 #3.
 The Loft at Traders Point Creamery

 If you’re looking for locally-sourced food, it doesn’t get much closer to the source than The Loft.
 This restaurant sits on the second floor of a historic 1860s barn, overlooking the 150-acre dairy farm that provides all the fresh food for your plate.
 Located right outside Indianapolis in Zionsville, this farm-to-table restaurant has a rotating menu that reflects the best of their fresh ingredients.
 Some of their staples include french toast, shrimp and grits, and house-ground pork sausage.
 Feel free to pair those dishes with their unique, refreshing drinks like their farmstead mimosas.
 Pro tip: always save room for a post-brunch milkshake.
 It’s a creamery for a reason.